computation-structures/asim/DEMO.md

 | <img height="30" src="/docs/file_controls.png"/> | Use one of these three buttons to create a new editor buffer, upload a file from from your computer into a new editor buffer, or download the currently selected editor buffer to your computer.
 Note that you can edit the name of buffer by clicking on the buffer name <img height="20" src="/docs/buffer_name.png"/> and making the edits there. |
 | <img height="30" src="/docs/editor_controls.png"/> | Use these controls to decrease or increase the font size in the editor buffers, or to change the key mapping used by the CodeMirror editor. |

-Once your browser is displaying the ASim tool and you've selected the desired editor buffer, you can click `Assemble`.
+Once the browser is displaying the ASim tool and you've selected the desired editor buffer, you can click `Assemble`.
 This will open the simulation pane to the right of the editor pane.
 The simulation pane has execution controls at the top and several subpanes showing the